johnalison/WorkingPhilosophy/BookNotes/LifeAscending.md

 - the common ancestor of bacteria and archaea was not a free-living organism at all, but a replictor of sorts, confined to porous rock.

+- Chlorophyll turns light from the sun into chemical energy.

+- Without photosynthesis there would be no free oxygen.
+There might not be oceans, without oxygen there is not ozone which block UV rays.
+UV rays split water into oxygen and hydrogen.
+Hydrogen evoporates.

+- Mars is dead. it is in near-perfect equilibrium.

+- All animal and plants depend on oxygen.
+Life, in a world without free oxygen, is microscopic.

+- All the oxygen put into the air by photosyntheisis (co2-> c + o2) is taken out by respiration (o2 + c (food) -> co2).
+The only way that a planet can gain an oxygen atmosphere is if plant matter is preserved intact... it must be buried.
+Preserved plant matter is buried as coal, oil, natural gas, soot, charcoal in rocks deep in the earth.
+There is ~25k times more dead organic carbn trapped in the earth than living in the biosphere; the vast majority of organic carbon is buried as microscopic detritus in rocks like shales, inaccessible to human industry.

+- There was an unprecedented rate of carbon burial in the Carboniferous era.

+- From 2B to 1B years ago ("the boring billion") almost nothing of note happened.

+- Oxygen liberated by photosynthesis comes from water, not co2.
+(This is the first step to solving the energy and climate crisis)

+- Solar energy splits water into H and O2.
+Photosynthesis can do this (we havent figured it how to yet) with gentle sunlight rather than UV rays.
+  We when figure out how to do it we will solve the worlds energy crisis; water is the most ubiquitous and raw material on our planet.

+- Photosynthesis is conceptually simple: its all about electrons.
+Add a few  electrons to CO2, along with a few protons to balance out charges and you get a sugar.
+Sugars are the ultimate source of all our food.
+Cyanobacteria split H2o to get the the electrons.
+Water is very stable: it has a high affinity for its electrons.

 -